WICG/file-system-access/AccessHandle.md

 };

 interface FileSystemAccessHandle {
-  //Assumes seekable streams are available.
+  // Assumes seekable streams are available.
 The
-  //Seekable extended attribute is ad-hoc notation for this proposal.
+  // Seekable extended attribute is ad-hoc notation for this proposal.
   [Seekable] readonly attribute WritableStream writable;
   [Seekable] readonly attribute ReadableStream readable;

-  //Resizes the file to be size bytes long.
+  // Resizes the file to be size bytes long.
 If size is larger than the current
-  //size the file is padded with null bytes, otherwise it is truncated.
+  // size the file is padded with null bytes, otherwise it is truncated.
   Promise<undefined> truncate([EnforceRange] unsigned long long size);
-  //Returns the current size of the file.
+  // Returns the current size of the file.
   Promise<unsigned long long> getSize();
-  //Persists the changes that have been written to disk Promise<undefined> flush();
+  // Persists the changes that have been written to disk Promise<undefined> flush();
-  //Cancels the streams and releases the lock on the file Promise<undefined> close();
+  // Flushes and closes the streams, then releases the lock on the file Promise<undefined> close();
 };